netscaler/cloud-native-getting-started/azure/unified-ingress/README.md

 	It will take 2-3 mins for completing VPX Express deployment on Azure.
 	![vpx-deployment](images/vpx-deployment.png)

 	Once deployment is complete, you can click on resource group.
-You will be redirected to 'CN-marketplace-cpx-deployment' resource group.
-In case not, then goto Resource group and select 'CN-marketplace-cpx-deployment' resource group to locate 'CitrixADCVPXExpress' VirtualMachine type.
+You will be redirected to "CN-marketplace-cpx-deployment" resource group.
+In case not, then goto Resource group and select "CN-marketplace-cpx-deployment" resource group to locate "CitrixADCVPXExpress" VirtualMachine type.

 5. Login to VPX Express

-	Click on 'CitrixADCVPXExpress' VirtualMachine type instance to note Public IP assigned to it.
+	Click on "CitrixADCVPXExpress" VirtualMachine type instance to note Public IP assigned to it.
 	![vpx-ip](images/vpx-ip.png)

 	You can login to VPX either through Browser or CLI.
 Below screenshot shows output of VPX login through CLI.